openstack/openstack-manuals/doc/install-guide/source/overview.rst

 Controller
 ----------

-The controller node runs the Identity service, Image service, management portions of Compute, management portion of Networking, various Networking agents, and the Dashboard.
+The controller node runs the Identity service, Image service, Placement service, management portions of Compute, management portion of Networking, various Networking agents, and the Dashboard.
 It also includes supporting services such as an SQL database, :term:`message queue`, and :term:`NTP <Network Time Protocol (NTP)>`.

 Optionally, the controller node runs portions of the Block Storage, Object Storage, Orchestration, and Telemetry services.